endurtech/wpfrom-email/readme.txt

 === WPFrom Email ===
 Contributors: endurox
-Tags: email, disable email, disable outgoing, admin email, notification, password, default Donate link: https://endurtech.com/give-thanks/ Requires at least: 5.0
+Tags: email, email from, outging mail, disable email, disable outgoing, admin email, notification, password, default Donate link: https://endurtech.com/give-thanks/ Requires at least: 5.0
 Tested up to: 5.2.3
 Requires PHP: 5.6
-Stable tag: 1.6
+Stable tag: 1.6.1
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Update the default WordPress sender FROM Name and Email Address plus NEW admin email options.
+Replaces default WordPress sender FROM Name and Email Address.
+NEW admin email options.

 == Description ==

-Introducing [WPFrom Email](https://endurtech.com/wpfrom-wordpress-plugin-to-change-the-default-from-email-and-name/), a WordPress Plugin aimed at helping you quickly and easily update the default WordPress sender FROM Name and Email Address.
+Introducing [WPFrom Email](https://endurtech.com/wpfrom-email-wordpress-plugin/), a free [WordPress Plugin](https://wordpress.org/plugins/wpfrom-email/) aimed at helping you quickly and easily update the default WordPress sender FROM Name and Email Address.

 To increase brand authenticity and create name recognition among your visitors it is recommended update how WordPress sends out emails to your subscribers.
 Leaving the WordPress email sending settings in their default state may even result in email delivery issues.
 This is because the default wordpress@ emails usually trigger Internet Service Provider and email client spam filters.

-With this plugin, you may easily update those FROM values or completely disable ALL email sending. *Be sure to test the disable email function on your server environment to ensure proper function.*

-Did this plugin save you time and add value?
+Did [this plugin](https://endurtech.com/wpfrom-email-wordpress-plugin/) save you time and add value?
 [Share your appreciation](https://endurtech.com/give-thanks/) and support future improvements.

 == Features ==

-* Easily replace the default WordPress email FROM Name and Email Address.
+* Easily replace the default WordPress FROM Name and Email Address.
 * Disable ALL WordPress emails.
 Test on your server to confirm operation.
+* Notice of Disabled WordPress emails within Dashboard At A Glance Metabox.
+* Disable Admin email when a user updates their password on your site.
+* Disable User email notification when someone updates their password.
 * Upon deactivation, all associated database values will be removed.

 == Installation ==